-«Melomakarona» (honey cookies) is a traditional recipe made during Christmas.
-The cookies are made with olive oil and drenched in a honey syrup, with lots of walnuts on top.
+Mandarin Melomakarona are Greek honey cookies, made with olive oil, flavoured with mandarin and drenched in a honey syrup, with lots of walnuts on top.

 Then I shaped them in my hand making a disc of about 7 cm diametre and added a teaspoon filling in the centre.
 I wraped each side over the filling and then sealed the edges.

 I put them on a baking tin, lined with parchment paper, seam facing down.
 To make a pattern on top, you can use a box grater, an egg cutter or even a fork, which is even easier.